 DEFINING OUT-OF-POCKET EXPENSES Premiums are what you pay for health insurance coverage for a specific period of time.
 Deductibles are the amount you pay before your insurance coverage kicks in.
 After you meet the deductible, you may be responsible for coinsurance, a percentage of the cost of care.
 In addition to coinsurance, you'll pay co-payments, a flat fee for services or drugs.
 MAKING SENSE OF MEDICARE A number of pieces make up Medicare, each of which covers a different portion of your healthcare and comes with its own set of rules.
 Medicare consists of three main parts: hospital insurance (Part A), medical insurance (Part B) and prescription drug coverage (Part D).
 Additionally, there are also Medicare Advantage plans (Part C) and Medicare supplemental insurance plans (Medigap).
 The following is a brief overview of each, what they cover and their associated costs.

-PART A - Hospital Insurance Medicare Part A provides hospital insurance and helps pay for a stay in a hospital or skilled nursing facility, home healthcare, hospice care and medicines administered to inpatients.
-Most people don't pay a premium because they paid Medicare taxes while working; however, you will have to pay deductibles and co-payments based on length of stay in the hospital.
-For example, here's what you'd pay in 2022 for an in-hospital stay: - \$1,556 deductible for each benefit period - Days 1-60: \$0 coinsurance for each benefit period - Days 61-90: \$389 coinsurance per day of each benefit period - Days 91+: \$778 coinsurance per each "lifetime reserve day" after day 90 for each benefit period (up to 60 days over your lifetime) - · Beyond lifetime reserve days: all costs - After the 90th day, you can choose to pay \$742 per day for as many as 60 non-renewable lifetime reserve days.
-Source: Medicare.gov

-PART B - Medical Insurance Medicare Part B provides medical insurance and helps pay for physician and outpatient services such as rehab therapy, lab tests, medical equipment and some home health and preventive services.
+A-B-D-C PART A - Hospital Insurance Medicare Part A provides hospital insurance and helps pay for a stay in a hospital or skilled nursing facility, home healthcare, hospice care and medicines administered to inpatients.
+Most people don't pay a premium because they or their spouse paid Medicare taxes while working; however, you will have to pay deductibles and co-payments based on length of stay in the hospital.
+For example, here's what you'd pay in 2023 for an in-hospital stay: - \$1,600 deductible for each benefit period - Days 1-60: \$0 coinsurance for each benefit period - Days 61-90: \$400 coinsurance per day of each benefit period - Days 91+: \$800 coinsurance per each "lifetime reserve day" after day 90 for each benefit period (up to 60 days over your lifetime) - Beyond lifetime reserve days: all costs A B D C PART B - Medical Insurance Medicare Part B provides medical insurance and helps pay for physician and outpatient services such as rehab therapy, lab tests, medical equipment and some home health and preventive services.
 It also covers doctors' services in the hospital and most medicines administered in a doctor's office.
-A monthly premium for Medicare Part B ranging from \$170.10 to \$578.30 applies based on yearly income.
-Most will pay \$170.10 per month unless income exceeds \$182,000 for taxpayers who are married and filing jointly.
-Deductibles and coinsurance are also charged for Medicare Part B. For 2021, participants will pay a \$233 deductible and 20% coinsurance on the Medicare-approved amount for home and medical services after the deductible.
-AVERAGE MONTHLY PREMIUM \$170.10 to \$578.30 based on yearly income Source: Medicare.gov
+A monthly premium for Medicare Part B ranging from \$164.90 to \$560.60 applies based on yearly income.
+Most will pay \$164.90 per month unless income exceeds \$194,000 for taxpayers who are married and filing jointly.
+Deductibles and coinsurance are also charged for Medicare Part B. For 2023, participants will pay a \$226 deductible and 20% coinsurance on the Medicare-approved amount for home and medical services after the deductible.
+AVERAGE MONTHLY PREMIUM \$164.90 - \$560.50 based on yearly income Source: medicare.gov \Based on Modified Adjusted Gross Income from 2021.